-You might imagine Turkey to be one of the more avoided, even forbidden destinations for student travel and studies, but the situation could not be more contrary.
-Bridging, as it does, the Middle East and the Mediterranean, Turkey offers not only a cacophony of environmental wonders, but it also provides an in-demand educational environment.
-Students visit Turkey for arts and culture, political science, religious studies, archaeology, and language studies, as well as the sciences.
+You might imagine Turkey, with its small but dramatic Middle Eastern location and history of political and social drama, to be one of the more avoidable, even forbidden destinations for student travel and studies, but think again.
+Bridging the Middle East and the Mediterranean, Turkey offers not only a cacophony of environmental wonders for the student of the natural world, but it also provides a highly sought after educational climate due to its rich heritage and fascinating culture.

-- The Critical Need Language Supplement may provide students studying Turkic languages with up to $3,000 more.
-Candidates must be engaging in studies that gain them experience with the common, or vernacular, language.
+- The Critical Need Language Supplement may provide students studying Turkic languages with up to $3,000 extra funding.
+Candidates must be engaging in studies that give them experience with the common, or vernacular, language.

 The Halide Edip Adivar Prize for Turkish Studies is given annually.
 Eligible applicants must be undergraduate students enrolled at any U.S. college or university whose goal is to pursue a first time study in Turkey.
 The program awards up to $1,000 to outstanding students.
 Candidates may be studying in any major, but must have experience with the Turkish language.

 Rotary International is one of the largest providers of study abroad scholarships.
-Rotary Ambassadorial Scholarships are available to students pursuing humanitarian studies in Turkey.
-Rotary Scholars are held to the utmost standards, both academically and moral character.
+Rotary Ambassadorial Scholarships are highly competitive and are available to students pursuing humanitarian studies in Turkey.
+Rotary Scholars are held to the utmost standards, both academically and via moral character.
 After return to the states, recipients of these generous awards must be willing to make a presentation on their experience to a local Rotary group.

 Check with your local chapter of Rotary International to see if they are offering their Global Grants program, through which you may be awarded up to $30,000 to do significant work in the areas of sustainability, education, or medicine in a foreign country like Turkey.